cunarist/class-transform/README.md

 If a value is missing, `class-transform` will fill it with `null` or a blank array, depending on the field type.
 If a field is not `Exposed`, the value will not be included in the transformation at all.

+Each type method has a return type that represents the data type, allowing TypeScript's type checker do its job.
+It also works well with `"strict": true` of `tsconfig.json`.
+If you're using JavaScript, you can add `// @ts-check` at the top of your file to utilize TypeScript's type checker.

 ## Working with nested structures